Gabanvi/Gabanvi/README.md

 # Hey, I'm Gabriela ✨

 I'm a Digital Marketing Strategist by day and a C programming enthusiast by night!
-Currently, I'm learning C and sharing my journey on TikTok at [@Gabanvi](https://www.tiktok.com/@gabanvi) 😊
+Currently learning C and sharing my journey on TikTok at [@Gabanvi](https://www.tiktok.com/@gabanvi) 😊

 ## About Me
 - 💼 Entrepreneurial spirit (2 companies incorporated so far)